benjamming/louisville-bike-accidents/README.md

 1. Create a virtual environment to install modules.

-1. Use pip install -r requirements.txt to install required modules.
+    In a terminal, run `python -m venv venv`

+1. Install requirements

+    In a terminal, run `pip install -r requirements.txt`

     Modules required:

-1. Run the Python files in 02_cleaning directory.
+1. Run the cleaning scripts in `02_cleaning/` directory

+    To run these scripts, open a terminal and run `python {filename}`

     The files prefixed by `01` can be run in any order, but these must be run before `02_merge_accident_data.py`.

 1. Open and run `03_analysis.ipynb` to read through my analysis process.

-Optional but encouraged: Enjoy a nice bike ride and be safe!
+1. Optional but encouraged: Enjoy a nice bike ride and be safe!

 ## Source data
 ### directory: /data/raw